 Phlebotomists are laboratory technicians who draw blood samples from patients in a process known as venipuncture.

-Their job description entails opening up patients’ blood vessel for diagnostic or therapeutic purposes.
+The phlebotomist job description entails opening up patients’ blood vessel for diagnostic or therapeutic purposes.

 Phlebotomists in performing their duties use a fleam to carry out a blood-letting process.